Conor McGregor v Dustin Poirier 3: Free Bets & Betting Offers

 Having then announced his retirement from the sport (which no one really believed) Notorious returned to the ring for #UFC246 and knocked out Donald Cerrone in just 40 seconds.

 Conor was hoping that win would potentially set up a more tasty re-match against Nurmagomedov, however, a further year of inactively meant McGregor had to take on Poirier for a second time on his third comeback at UFC #257.
 In 2014 the Irishman knocked out the American in the first round but this time Poirier didn’t fall for the mind games and won the bout in the third round by TKO.
+The third match between the pair in 2021 resulted in another McGregor defeat, this time breaking his leg in the process.

 He may not be the champion or the record holder any more but he is still seen as the biggest and most ‘Notorious’ fighter in the Ultimate Fighting Championship.